 It’s common to have pain associated with cancer before you have a mastectomy.
 But not many people realize that you may also experience persistent pain after having surgery.
 And this pain may be noticeably different from typical post-surgery pain.
 In cases like this, you may be dealing with post-mastectomy pain syndrome (PMPS).

 What Is PMPS?

-What Causes PMPS?
+What Causes Post-Mastectomy Pain Syndrome?

 What Increases Risk of PMPS?

-In addition, the larger the tumor, the likelier you are to get PMPS.
+In addition, the larger the tumor, being removed the likelier you are to get PMPS.
 Those who are younger are also at higher risk.
-Surgeries with a higher risk of nerve damage, such as lumps near the underarm, come with a higher risk of the syndrome.
+Surgeries with a higher risk of nerve damage, such as lumps near the underarm, come with a higher risk of the post-mastectomy chronic pain.

-What Is the Treatment for PMPS?
+What Is the Best Treatment for Post-Mastectomy Pain Syndrome?

 Steroid injections or local anesthetic can be helpful for those with pain that is centered around the scar.
 Topical anesthetics can also be used to help alleviate pain caused by to PMPS.
 In severe cases, a nerve block may be used.
-Some people find relief with nondrug treatments, such as reflexology, massage therapy, and acupuncture.
-Counseling is beneficial for those dealing with PMPS, as it helps with the psychological aspects of the syndrome and dealing with chronic pain after a mastectomy.
+Some people find relief with non-drug treatments, such as reflexology, massage therapy, and acupuncture.
+Counseling is beneficial for those dealing with post-mastectomy pain syndrome, as it helps with the psychological aspects of this chronic condition.

 Dealing with cancer is difficult, and post-mastectomy pain syndrome shows that there is no easy solution.
 Use this information to make an informed choices that’s right for you, and if you are living with PMPS, know that help is out there.
 Consult with your doctor to find the best PMPS treatments to suit your unique needs.